MicrosoftDocs/altspace-vr/altspace-vr/tutorials/recording-and-live-streaming.md

 # Recording and live streaming

-Recording / Live Streaming your AltspaceVR experience to show others around the world is a great way to promote your event, AltspaceVR, and VR in general!
+Recording and Live Streaming your AltspaceVR experience to show others around the world is a great way to promote your event, AltspaceVR, and VR in general!
 Take a look below to see how to get started:

-## Objectives
+In this article, you'll learn how to:

 * [How to record AltspaceVR in 2D mode on PC](#how-to-record-altspacevr-in-2d-mode-on-pc)
 * [How to live stream to YouTube in AltspaceVR in 2D mode on PC](#how-to-live-stream-to-youtube-in-altspacevr-in-2d-mode-on-pc)

 ## How to record AltspaceVR in 2D mode on PC

-### The short version:
+### The short version

 Have AltspaceVR and OBS installed.
 Launch AltspaceVR in 2D mode, launch OBS, set OBS up to record AltspaceVR and record away!